 Share your feelings.
 Let your teen know that he or she is not alone and that everyone feels sad and depressed sometimes.
 Make sure your son or daughter knows there is hope.
 Even serious depression is treatable.

 Seek help.
 Talk to a trained professional about diagnosing and treating your teen's depression.
 Don't wait for depression to go away.
 Even if your teen suddenly seems better, keep watch.
 Without treatment, feelings of depression and thoughts of suicide often return.

 Responding to a crisis

-If your teen seems actively suicidal, call 911, call a crisis center, or take him or her to the emergency room, HelpGuide.org advises.
+If your teen is struggling, you or your teen can call or text 988 or chat online at 988lifeline.org.
+If your teen is actively suicidal, call 911 or take him or her to the emergency room, HelpGuide.org advises.
 Get rid of anything your son or daughter could use to harm himself or herself, such as medications, guns, razors and knives.